johnvibe56/Rivo/README.md

 | Feed | Product Detail | Profile | Wishlist |
 | ---- | -------------- | ------- | -------- |
 | 🖼️  | 🖼️            | 🖼️     | 🖼️      |

 ---

+## 🔐 Production Auth Requirements

+Before going live, be sure to:

+* ✅ Enable **email confirmation** under Supabase → Auth → Settings → Email Auth
+* ✅ Set up email templates and branding if needed
+* ✅ Enable **rate limiting** and abuse protection
+* ✅ Add reCAPTCHA (optional but recommended for sign-ups)

+For development:

+* You can disable email confirmation to test accounts more quickly

+---